AlibabaCloudDocs/ddh/intl.en-US/Quick Start/Create a dedicated host.md

 6. In the **Preview** dialog box, confirm the configurations and click **Create Order**.

-7. On the page that appears, follow the instructions to complete the payment.
+7. On the page that appears, complete the payment as prompted.

 You can view the created dedicated host on the Dedicated Hosts page.
 If the dedicated host is in the **Running** state, you can use the dedicated host.
 If the created dedicated host does not appear on the Dedicated Hosts page, wait for a while and refresh the page.